anketci54-coder/coinoskobi-dexbot/CONSTITUTION.md

 # ARTICLE 19 — DEFINITION OF DONE

-A task is complete only after the Close step.
+A task is complete only when:

-Close requires:
+- Plan completed
+- Implementation completed

-- Verify passed
+- Verification passed
-- Documentation updated (when required)
+- Changes published

+If applicable:

-- Roadmap updated (when required)
+- Roadmap updated
-- Project Status updated (when required)
+- Documentation updated
-- Changelog updated (when required)
+- Test results updated
-- Commit pushed

 ---